Indian Packing Company: Green Bay Packers

 The 1921 Packers wearing their Acme Packers jerseys.

 In 1919, Curly Lambeau and George Whitney Calhoun worked together to form a local football team in Green Bay, Wisconsin.
 Lambeau, who had recently started a job as a shipping clerk for the Indian Packing Company, reached out to his employer, Frank Peck, for funding to support the new team.
 The company put up funding to purchase equipment and allowed the team to use a field next to the packing plant for practices.
 The team entered the American Professional Football Association, the precursor to the National Football League (NFL), in 1921, with John and Emmett Clair of the Acme Packing Company (which was now in control after the merger with Indian Packing) being granted the franchise.
 Acme lost the franchise after the team fielded collegiate players under assumed names.
-Lambeau saved up enough money to have the franchise reinstated under his control.
+Lambeau saved up enough money to have the franchise reinstated under his control with the name "Acme Packers".
 With their meat packing roots, the team became known as the "Packers".
 Even though other nicknames, such as the Bays, the Indians, and the Blues, were used, the "Packers" ended up sticking.
 Frank Jonet, who served as the secretary-treasurer of the Packers for many years, worked for Acme Packing prior to his association with the Packers.
 Wally Ladrow, who played with Lambeau on the original Packers teams, also worked for Indian Packing.

 In 2000, PETA called for the Packers to change their name due to its association with the packaging and consumption of meat.